keishidesu/mmucraft-website/README.md

 - Logical variable names

 ## CSS
 *Minimize the use of css.
-Make good use of Bootstrap Vue or Bootstrap instead for non-complexed designs. <br>
+Make good use of BootstrapVue or Bootstrap instead for non-complexed designs. <br>
-If you are unfamiliar with Bootstrap, this is the [documentation](https://getbootstrap.com/docs/4.3/getting-started/introduction/) for Bootstrap 4.*
+If you are unfamiliar with Bootstrap, this is the [documentation](https://getbootstrap.com/docs/4.3/getting-started/introduction/) for Bootstrap 4 and the [documentation](https://bootstrap-vue.org/docs) for BootstrapVue*

 - Define CSS __only__ at `layouts` and `components`
 - Only define CSS classes when necessary and try make them re-usable